xnmp/lambdaquery/docs/index.rst

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   motivation
+   start
+   query
+   properties
+   advanced
+   faq

 This is a library that enables one to write composable SQL in pure python.
-It is heavily functional, enabling one to chain query combinators in incidentally very similar to the `Rabbit query language: <https://arxiv.org/abs/1702.08409>`_.
+It is heavily functional, enabling one to chain query combinators in incidentally very similar to the `Rabbit query language <https://arxiv.org/abs/1702.08409>`_.

 The question that we solve - why is writing SQL so hard?
 How is it that something describable in two sentences in English becomes a monster of a query?
 How does one not become lost navigating the scoping rules and the throwaway names that become rampant when you have more than one layer of aggregation?
 LambdaQuery is the answer.